cdp-trial-patterns/opendatalakehouse/03_visualize.md

 In this lab, we will create a dataset that contains a correlation across the various datasets we have ingested and prepare for creating visualizations.

 1. Once you create a project as described in `Lab 1`, click on the `Data` tab then on `All Connections` tab.
 You should see a connection containing the name `dwarehouse`.
 Click this.
-2. You will also see an error - `Could not read a list of databases`.
+2. You will see an error - `Could not read a list of databases`.
 This is due to **Workload Password** not being set.
 Based on the instructions to update your "WORKLOAD_PASSWORD", please update workload password and restart the application.

 ![workload_passowrd_image.png](images/workload_passowrd_image.png)